 - Weather - Sharm el-Sheikh has desert weather which means that it is often warm or hot.
 Summer lasts from May to October when the sea is pleasantly warm and you can enjoy long dives.
 In winter, the stay can be enjoyable, and the temperature is often sufficient for sunbathing.
 However, the days are short.

 - Airports - Egypt is served by many international airports such as Cairo International Airport, Alexandria International Airport, Marsa Matrouh International Airport, Aswan International Airport, Sohag International Airport, and Sharm El Sheikh International Airport which is the largest in the Sinai.

-- Travel Insurance - If you cannot afford travel insurance, you cannot afford to travel so make sure that you have a travel insurance policy which will cover medical problems and the loss of personal items when coming to Egypt.
+- Travel Insurance - If you cannot afford travel insurance, you cannot afford to travel so make sure that you have a travel insurance policy that will cover medical problems and the loss of personal items when coming to Egypt.